-Contaminants on the brakes or tires can cause loss of control.
+Contaminants left on the brakes or tires can cause loss of control.

-- Make sure that there is no oil or wax on the brakes or tires. - If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent.
-Before riding at higher speeds, test the motorcycle's braking performance and cornering behavior.
+- Make sure there is no lubricant or wax on the brakes or tires. - If necessary, wash the tires with warm water and a mild detergent. - If necessary, clean the brake discs and pads with brake cleaner or acetone. - Before riding at higher speeds, test the vehicle's braking performance and cornering behavior.